-A riveting prequel to The Illusionist & the Thief
+The riveting Finlandia-nominated prequel to The Illusionist & the Thief.

 The Conman’s Apprentice takes us to Krakow in 1824, where a young Professor Wiktor takes up a apprenticeship under the mysterious clocksmith Seweryn Król, after a explosion leaves him wheelchair bound.

 Under Seweryn, Wiktor learns all sorts of new skills: not just mechanics, but also magic tricks and illusions.
 But although Wiktor is finally happy, he can’t seem to let go of his feelings for Zofia.

 Seweryn and Wiktor embark upon a mission to fix the remnants of the mechanical man they salvaged from Wiktor’s accident, fixing him in their workshop and ultimately naming him Tom.
 The duo vow to keep Tom’s existence secret.

 But Seweryn’s old rival has other ideas and it’s not long before the clockmaker’s past catches up with him.
 Soon Wiktor is drawn into the increasingly complicated situation too.
 Will Seweryn and Wiktor come out of it unscathed?
 Will they manage to keep their mechanical man a secret?
 And will Wiktor ever be able to stop thinking about Zofia?

 2020, nominated for the Junior Young Alekis Prize